Getting Customers Through The SaaS Marketing Funnel:

 How often do you hear the SaaS marketing funnel is all about rapidly growing subscriptions and reducing churn?
 These metrics are undoubtedly important to the success of your business.
 This one size fits all approach to the recurring subscription business model is problematic.
 It ignores the nature of your product and the maturity of your organisation and market.

 Measure what matters for your SaaS Company:

 Growth optimisation involves solving three basic problems.
 Firstly, measure what matters to your business so that you fully understand what’s critical to your revenue growth.
 This requires that you establish processes to obtain actionable insights from data to clearly identify what to prioritise to have maximum impact on your performance.

-Once you have these events set up in your analytics you can use the data to identify the behaviours that are the best predictor of a visitor converting at each stage of the funnel.
-These insights will allow you to build intelligence into your marketing tools and implement behaviour triggered nurturing so that your follow-up activity will be specific to the action a visitor took.
+Once you have these events set up in your analytics.
+Use the data to identify the behaviours that are the best predictor of a visitor converting at each stage of the funnel.
+These insights will allow you to build intelligence into your marketing tools and implement behaviour triggered nurturing.
+Your follow-up activity will be specific to the action a visitor took.

 Optimise your message: